 Gender bias happens when a person prefers one gender over the other.
 This type of bias happens when someone attributes certain stereotypes to another person or a group of people.
 Often this bias can happen without the person realizing, making it hard to overcome.

 Gender bias has not gone unnoticed.
 42% of women experience gender bias at work, while men believe unconscious bias to be the number one barrier women face in the workplace.
 Additionally, men in the tech industry make 61% more than women, which can reinforce feelings of inadequacy.
 Paired with the fact that only 5% of women hold leadership positions in the tech sector, many women feel they have no role models to look up to in the industry.

 However, companies have created proactive measures to fight gender bias, including:

 - Reviewing salaries and pay;

 Although many women may have an interest in computer science careers, less than half of computer science students are women.
 According to statistics from the National Center for Women and Information Technology (NCWIT), 20% of computer science students who graduated with a bachelor’s degree in 2018 were women.
 Additionally, 21% of computer science students who graduated with a Ph.D. were women.

-However, even if you didn’t gain an education in the technology space, there are various boot camps, workshops, certification programs, educational courses, and scholarships that can teach you the necessary skills to excel in a tech career.
+However, even if you didn’t gain an education in the tech realm, there are various boot camps, certification programs, educational courses, and scholarships that can teach you the necessary skills to excel in a tech career.
 Additionally, because of the high demand for tech jobs, many employers have found it easier to teach on-the-job skills to specialists.
 For instance, many healthcare companies hire doctors and train them in technology to design electronic health records, since they would have the best perspective and input.